khaled-mehizel/khaled-mehizel/README.md

 ### Hi there 👋

 I'm Khaled, a data analyst!
+I started my journey with data as many people do, with Excel.
+During my learning journey with Excel, I heard of this reporting tool called Power BI!
+And that's how I started, yes I learned Power BI before SQL.
+The more projects, and the more I learned, the more certain I am that data analytics is something I would love very much to do in my life.

+### Here's me in a few bullet points
 - Excel, SQL, Power BI, Python, Tableau
 - Looking for work in Cracow, Poland
 - Computer geek, car geek, video game enjoyer, bookworm, powerlifter